cracker-MDN/google-advanced-data-analytics/README.md

 ### Course 5 — The Nuts and Bolts of Machine Learning
 **Automatidata project:** built and compared Random Forest and XGBoost classifiers to predict whether a rider will be a generous tipper (≥20% tip).
 The originally proposed objective — predicting who *wouldn't* tip, for a driver-facing alert app — was rejected during planning on ethical grounds (it would function as a "riders to avoid" list) and reframed around identifying generous tippers instead.
 XGBoost was selected as champion (test F1 = 0.745, precision 0.694, recall 0.805), a result independently cross-checked against the official course exemplar's notebook and found consistent with — and slightly better than — its actual computed output.
 Key finding: `VendorID` emerged as the dominant predictive feature; a direct validation check confirmed this reflects a genuine ~40-point generosity gap between the two TLC payment-technology providers, most plausibly explained by differing in-cab tip-suggestion defaults rather than rider behavior itself — a caveat carried through to the final recommendations, alongside the model's credit-card-only scope and its tendency toward false positives over false negatives.

 **Deliverables:** notebook, PACE strategy document, executive summary.

+### Course 6 — Google Advanced Data Analytics Capstone
+**Salifort Motors project:** a shift away from the Automatidata/NYC TLC scenario to an independent capstone scenario — Salifort Motors, a fictional alternative-energy vehicle manufacturer facing high employee turnover.
+Built and compared Decision Tree, Random Forest, and XGBoost classifiers to predict which employees are likely to leave.
+After removing 3,008 exact-duplicate rows (~20% of the dataset, concentrated among employees who left — dropping them shifted the measured attrition rate from 23.8% to 16.6%), EDA revealed attrition splits into at least three distinct employee profiles rather than one population: underworked and disengaged, overworked and burned out, and a third group that was overworked but still satisfied, likely leaving for reasons outside the dataset. `number_project` and `time_spend_company` both showed non-linear, U-shaped relationships with attrition — a direct violation of the linearity assumption a regression approach would require, and the reason tree-based models were used instead.
+XGBoost was selected as the final model (test recall 0.908, precision 0.936, F1 0.922, AUC 0.972) over a Decision Tree with marginally higher raw recall, since the Decision Tree's cross-validated recall was also nearly twice as variable across folds — a stability-adjusted choice rather than a raw-metric one. `satisfaction_level` was deliberately excluded as a predictor due to its potential entanglement with the outcome (self-reported at the same time as the decision to leave).

+**Deliverables:** notebook, PACE strategy document, executive summary.